da-vaibhav/khalilstemmler-blog/src/pages/articles/client-side-architecture/introduction.md

 Two types of state exist at this layer.
 They are:

 - `remote (global)` state — The state that exists behind APIs in services.
 When we make `queries` for remote state, we hold onto a local copy of it accessible from a global scope.
-- `shared (global)` : As soon as some state belongs to more than one component, it's *shared* global state.
-Components shouldn't need to know about each other (a header shouldn't need to know about a todo).
+- `shared (global)` : We said earlier, "as soon as some state belongs to more than one component, it's *shared* global state".
+And you'll know you need this when **two components that rely on the same state don't need to know about each other**.
+To be clear, this type of state can be live in the interaction layer (via hooks and context, for example).
+Though sometimes, when working with `remote(global) state`, it's preferable to have something act as a single source of truth, especially if you need to mix remote and local state.

 #### Mixture of remote and local state